PlatONnetwork/platon.py/docs/providers.rst

     >>> w3.isConnected()
     True

-Gplaton dev Proof of Authority
+Pnode dev Proof of Authority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To connect to a ``gplaton --dev`` Proof of Authority instance with defaults:
+To connect to a ``node --dev`` Proof of Authority instance with defaults:

 .. code-block:: python

-    >>> from platon.auto.gplatondev import w3
+    >>> from platon.auto.nodedev import w3

     # confirm that the connection succeeded
     >>> w3.isConnected()